bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 Add `bootstrap-vue/nuxt` to modules section of **nuxt.config.js**.

-This will include both `boostrap.css` and `bootstrap-vue.css` default CSS.
+This will include both `boostrap.css` and `bootstrap-vue.css` default pre-compiled CSS.

 ```js
 module.exports = {